berkeley-cdss/course-site-quarto-lite/README.md

    Then commit and push changes.
 This will trigger a GitHub Actions workflow that will render and publish the site.

+5. Enable course staff to modify the repo.

+   a.
+Create a team in the course organization.
+Go to https://github.com/orgs/berkeley-statXYZ/teams and create a team of the form `instructors-fall-2024`.
+The visibility and notifications settings can be left as default.

+   b.
+Invite one or more course staff to the team.

+   c.
+Enable the team to manage the new repo.
+Visit https://github.com/berkeley-statXYZ/fall-2024/settings/access choose "Add teams".
+Type the previously created team name and set the role to `Maintain`.
+This lets the team members do most things other than managing security or deleting the repo.

 ### README Content for Actual Class Repositories

 This is the repository for the course website and course material for Statistics XYZ for Fall 2024.